isomerpages/nparks-naturekakis/_nature-kakis-network/Nature Kakis Programmes and Activities.md

 description: ""
 ---
 <section>
 	<p align="justify">To empower the Nature Kakis chapters in organising City in Nature activities, National Parks Board (NParks) has prepared a suite of eight introductory Nature Kakis programmes that the chapters can explore in their communities.
 These programmes and activities cater to a diverse range of interests and skill levels, as well as provide a starting point for Nature Kakis chapters to explore new activities for their community.
-Although the suite of programmes is not exhaustive, it serves as a source of inspiration for to kickstart new programmes or improve existing ones. </p>	<br>
+Although the suite of programmes is not exhaustive, it serves as a source of inspiration for chapters to kickstart new programmes or improve existing ones. </p>	<br>
 </section>

 <section>